Skip to main content

 BitaBIZ automatically keeps track of which days are old and new during the transition period:

-• The "Balance per month" statistic in the calendar shows:
+• The "Balance per month" statistics in the year calendar show:

 • Earning per month.